nbgallery/dashboards/README.md

  * Parameterizing notebooks for use in cron jobs and pipelines
  * Using notebooks as a web service API

 One of the questions we get when we talk about NaaS is if you don't need the interactive Jupyter interface, why use the notebook format at all?
 If you need a cron job, why not a plain python script?
 If you need a web app, why not Flask or Django?
-The answer is that if the analysis was initial developed in a notebook, then the argument for re-engineering the solution needs to be compelling in order to justify the time and labor costs.
-Our experience has been similar to that of Zillow, who found that [it wasn't worth re-writing R anlaytics in C++ or Java](https://www.infoworld.com/article/3060773/hot-property-how-zillow-became-the-real-estate-data-hub.html).
+The answer is that if the analysis was initially developed in a notebook, then it may just be easier and cheaper to keep it that way.
+You need to have a compelling argument for re-engineering the solution in order to justify the time and labor costs.
+Our experience has been similar to that of Zillow, who found that [it wasn't worth re-writing R analytics in C++ or Java](https://www.infoworld.com/article/3060773/hot-property-how-zillow-became-the-real-estate-data-hub.html).

 Here are some NaaS-related projects that we've been tracking: